MagdaPuch/graphql-editor/README.md

 ### GraphQL Embedded Readonly Editor

-If you only want to view the schema and embed it somewhere in your app you can use our embedded editor for that reason
+The embedded editor can be used to view a schema and include it in your app.

 ```tsx
 import React from 'react';